Part of What is a Good Cap Rate for Multifamily?

-What is Loss to Lease in Multifamily
+9. Loss to Lease Multifamily - Conclusion

 For landlords who operate multifamily housing, loss to lease (LTL) is a reliable measure to determine how much meat is on the bone when underwriting a potential deal.